tylerneylon/small_notes/mind_model/mind_model.md

 For example, when I look at a red apple, I experience a sensation of redness in my mind.
 What might that correspond to in a mind model?
-This one is easy: There can be a point in space that represents redness.
-If I ask the model about the color, it can focus on that aspect of its sensory inputs.
-Internally, this might look like an attention lookup in which the query vector is asking "what color is that object?" the key vector is saying "this is a color for that object", and the value vector is saying "it's red."
+This one is easy: There can be a point in space (an internal vector) that represents redness.
+If I ask the model what color an object is, the model can focus on the internal vector representing its color.
+Internally, this might
+look like an attention lookup in which the query vector is asking "what color is that object?" the key vector is saying "this is a color for that object", and the value vector is saying "it's red."
+This is the beginning of a scientific explanation behind subjective experiences.

 It might seem overly simplistic to assume something like: For every word X there's an "X-ness" vector that captures what it's like to perceive X. But this mind model isn't so simple, after all.
 For example, if the mind model sees a color between red and orange --- a specific hue that it has no word for --- then it can still have a vector to represent that color, and it can still have the same kind of experience it had for redness, but for any color.
+If the model sees an animal it didn't know existed --- let's say a coati (which look like raccoons with longer snouts and tails) --- there can be an internal vector representation that captures its similarity to animals it's seen before.
+Or if the model experiences an emotion that's a new combination of other feelings, that can also be captured internally.

-In other words, this is no finite or hand-made list of possible experiences, but a vast world of nuanced, combination-friendly concepts that have been learned.
+In other words,
+this is no finite or hand-made list of possible experiences, but a vast world of nuanced, combination-friendly concepts that have been learned.
+This mathematically infinite world of internal ideas, while daunting, is at once something the model can experience as well as something we can study and learn about.

 # Looking Forward